 In this time of turmoil, while the Shunt was being reviewed; Safe Tec took matters into their own hands.
 They created the Safe Tec Duck-R rope access back up device and had it certified to a standard.
 This device soon became the "new Shunt" and is the go-to back up device for various situations.

 An all too familiar design, especially for most of the older rope access technicians.
-And although the original design (Duck Mk1) was a direct copy of the Petzl Shunt (with single rope capability only, and minor tweaks); the second generation brings a more robust device with similar function.
+Although the original design (Duck Mk1) was a direct copy of the Petzl Shunt (with single rope capability only, and minor tweaks); the second generation brings a more robust device with similar function.

 So why the Duck-R?